HubTou/portstreelint/README.md

 the ports' Makefiles, but just loads their variables without regard to the conditional tests that may surround them.

-The nonexistent plist is not very helpful because there are unaccounted autoplist options for some languages (Python)...
+The nonexistent plist check is not very helpful because there are still undocumented cases where the list is auto generated.

 The ports using exotic versioning schemes will be skipped from the vulnerability check because the library we use for version comparisons